-George Orwell feared the rise of authoritarian governments under the guise of protection of the common people, in which only a small oligarchy reaped the benefits.
-He depicted this clearly in Animal Farm, an allegory that is uniquely without an individual protagonist and the more graphically frightening novel, 1984.
+Except in the case of one of the most famous dystopian novels 1984, which ended in a type of brainwashing.
+George Orwell feared the rise of authoritarian governments under the guise of protection of the common people.
+He depicted how this situation would result in a small oligarchy reaping all the benefits at the expense of the working class in Animal Farm, an allegory that is uniquely without an individual protagonist as well as his more frightening novel, 1984.

-The worship of technology, in Brave New World, allows the upper classes to live devoted to pleasure and possessions at the sacrifice of the genetically engineered lower classes.
+In Brave New World, the worship of technology allows the upper classes to experience lives devoted to pleasure and possessions at the sacrifice of the genetically engineered lower classes.
 Aldous Huxley introduces an upper caste man raised in the savage regions into his dystopian world to show the hopelessness of being free to live selfishly but forbidden to feel any kind of moral qualms.

 Sometimes the human desire to erase the memory of any unpleasantness or pain is what leads to the twisting of a civilization into a dystopia.
 Such is the case in Ray Bradbury’s book burning society in Fahrenheit 451, and the deceptively innocent looking community in The Giver by Lois Lowry.

-Of course there is a currently the flood of newer dystopian novels on the market.
-However, as the popularity of this genre rises many have forgotten the original use of it as a warning, and not simply a high adventure account of the overthrow of an evil government.
+Of course, there is currently the flood of newer dystopian novels on the market.
+But, as the popularity of this genre rises many have forgotten the original use of it as a warning, and not simply a high adventure account of the overthrow of an evil government.